 California Institute of Technology is one of the leading universities in the USA.
-It is extremely competitive to get admission to.
-The acceptance rate of California Institute of Technology (Caltech) is 3.92%.
-This means that only 4 out of every 100 applicants get admissions.
+It is extremely competitive to gain admission to.
+The acceptance rate of California Institute of Technology (Caltech) is 2.69%.
+This means that only 3 out of every 100 applicants get admitted.

-With one of the lowest acceptance rate in the US, You need to be the best at everything to get selected.
-Your GPA, IB, AP, SAT and ACT scores should be in the top range so that you can get into.
-We have enlisted all the requirements and ranges of scores you need to get into California Institute of Technology so that you can have a better idea and prepare yourself well in advance.
-Meeting their general GPA and Test (SAT/ACT) requirements is very crucial as without these you will not be able to enter into the 2nd round of admission application processing.
-These requirements act as automatic filters, so meeting these requirements is very important.
-If you don't meet these requirements, your chance of getting in is nearly zero.
+With one of the lowest acceptance rates in the US, you need to excel in every aspect to be selected.
+Your GPA, AP, IB, SAT, and ACT scores should be in the top range to increase your chances of admission.
+Below, we have listed all the requirements and score ranges needed for admission to California Institute of Technology to help you prepare in advance.
+Meeting their general GPA and test (SAT/ACT) requirements is crucial because without these, you won't proceed to the second round of admission processing.
+These requirements act as automatic filters, so failing to meet them makes your chance of getting in nearly zero.

-Please note that admission staff look beyond the academic performance.
-Not only your GPA and other scores should be in the top range, but also your personality, aptitude, interpersonal communication skills also play an important role.
-Participation in co-curricular and extracurricular activities, community events, leadership activities and your quest and ability to play leadership roles are very important.
+Note that admission staff look beyond academic performance.
+In addition to maintaining a high GPA and strong test scores, your personality, aptitude, and interpersonal communication skills also play a significant role in the admissions process.
+Participation in co-curricular and extracurricular activities, community events, leadership activities, and your capacity to play leadership roles are also significant.

 Caltech GPA Requirement

 The average GPA of the admitted students at Caltech is 4.19.
-It means that Caltech is very selective in terms of GPA of the students.
+It means that Caltech is very selective in terms of the GPA.
 (Most schools report a weighted GPA, which is out of 4.0.
-However, some schools may use unweighted GPA.
+However, some schools may use unweighted GPAs.
 For exact information, contact the school admission staff).

 If your GPA is less than 4.19 and higher than 3.89 then you need higher SAT or ACT scores to compensate.
-You need to have a minimum of 3.79 GPA, to secure admission at Caltech.
-Below this, chances of admission will be very slim.
+You need a minimum of 3.79 GPA, to secure admission at Caltech.
+Below this, the chances of admission will be very slim.

-Can I Get Into Caltech Without SAT Or ACT?: California Institute of Technology requires test (SAT/ACT) scores to determine the merit for admission.
-It means that students will not be allowed to apply without test scores.
-Hence you are required to plan early and appear in upcoming SAT / ACT tests.
-Check the schedule of test and plan accordingly.
+Can I Get Into Caltech Without SAT Or ACT?: California Institute of Technology does not require admission test scores (SAT/ACT) during the application process and does not recommend that students provide these scores.
+But it is better to submit the test score if you have performed well in the test.
+It gives an extra opportunity to showcase your skills and competencies and hence will improve your chances of admission.
+Check the schedule of the test and plan accordingly.
 It is advisable to appear multiple times in the test unless you score well above the average SAT / ACT score of the admitted students, as given below.
-Normally, students may appear in the test for 4 to 5 times to improve their scores.
-Hence you are required to plan early and appear in upcoming SAT / ACT tests.
-Check the schedule of test and plan accordingly.
-It is advisable to appear multiple times in the test unless you score well above the average SAT / ACT score of the admitted students, as given below.
+Normally, students may appear in the test 4 to 5 times to improve their scores.
+But if your score is not up to the mark and is less than the national or state average, then it is better not to submit the score as it will impact negatively.

 California Institute of Technology (Caltech) SAT Requirements